JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setAllTaskPayouts.send({ taskId, token, managerAmount, evaluatorAmount, workerAmount }, options)`

 Set the payouts for all task roles.
-This can only be called by the address assigned the `MANAGER_ROLE` and only if the `EVALUATOR_ROLE` and `WORKER_ROLE` are not assigned or they are assigned to the same address that is currently assigned the `MANAGER_ROLE`.
+This can only be called by the address assigned the task `MANAGER` role and only if the task `EVALUATOR` role and `WORKER` task role are not assigned or they are assigned to the same address that is currently assigned the task `MANAGER` role.

 **Input**